 A significant amount of our time and resources are being allocated towards launching a software licensing part of our business.
 Customers will receive a license for our TX software, so that any of their devices with a suitable Wi-Fi radio can transmit audio compliant with our standard without having to purchase and integrate our TX module.
-We believe that this software will be well positioned for use by major consumer electronics companies in many devices including televisions, handsets, gaming consoles, and computers.
+We believe that this software will be well positioned for use by major consumer electronics companies in many devices including TVs, handsets, gaming consoles, and computers.
 Patent applications have been submitted for key technology innovations in this software.

-Speaker companies under this new software model can work with standard Wi-Fi modules, rather than buying modules directly from us.
-The original equipment manufacturer ("OEM") would pay a royalty to us based on the number of products sold with our software installed.
+Speaker companies under this new model would purchase Wi-Fi modules with our RX software pre-installed from an original equipment manufacturer ("OEM"), rather than buying modules directly from us.
+The OEM would pay a royalty to us based on how many modules with our software that it sold.

-As of December 10, 2018, our research and development department consisted of 30 dedicated employees.
+As of May 17, 2019, our research and development department consisted of 34 dedicated employees, 8 of which were working part-time.
 Summit's engineering team has a wide range of expertise, capable of developing all levels of product design, from Application Specific Integrated Circuits ("ASIC") to modules to finished products.
-Summit research and development has and will continue developing trade secrets for Digital Signal Processing ("DSP"), RF design and testing of Summit technologies.
+Summit research and development has and will continue developing trade secrets for Digital Signal Processing ("DSP"), radio-frequency design and testing of Summit technologies.

-Summit has developed multiple ASICs and certified modules for integration into multiple designs by ODMs which are currently shipping to consumers.
+Summit has developed multiple ASICs and certified modules for integration into multiple designs by original device manufacturers which are currently shipping to consumers.
 The hardware solution uses a high-performance proprietary network for transmission of multi-channel audio.

-Summit is currently developing a Wi-Fi compliant Software ("SW") solution that could enable multi-channel audio capabilities on most Google Cast modules and Linux/Android based multimedia systems.
+Summit is currently developing a Wi-Fi compliant software ("SW") solution that could enable multi-channel audio capabilities on most Google Cast modules and Linux/Android based multimedia systems.
 The software solution uses a Wi-Fi compliant network for transmission of multi-channel audio.
 Summit has demonstrated the core SW only technology to key tier one companies and is currently working on productizing the solution for evaluation and implementation.
-We plan to use a portion of the proceeds of this offering to expand our research and development efforts, especially in the SW technology.